emrullahardc/base_pure/README.md

 OpenClassify is modular and most advanced open source classified platform build with Laravel 8 & PHP 8.1 Supported.
 Included Pyrocms 3.9

+## About Base

+Base consist of basic structure to install any project without CMS or Openclassify.
+You can install them later if you want.

 ## Translation